SHAP values via sparse Fourier representation: Computing SHAP values with Fourier representation of functions

 Finally, by the linearity of SHAP values w.r.t. the explained function $h$, and by utilizing Lemma~\ref{lemma:shapf_fourier_basis} we arrive at the final expression for SHAP values of $h$.
 We present this closed-form expression alongside its computational complexity in our main Theorem: \begin{theorem} Let $h:\{0,1\}^n \rightarrow \R$ be a $k$-sparse pseudo-boolean function with Fourier frequencies $f^1, \dots, f^k \in \text{supp}(h)$ and amplitudes $\widehat{h}(f), \forall f \in \text{supp}(f)$.
 Let $\mathcal{D}$ be a background dataset of size $|\mathcal{D}|$.
 Then, Equation~\ref{eq:shapf_final} provides a precise expression for the SHAP value vector $\phi^h=(\phi^h_1,\dots, \phi^h_n)$.
 One can compute this vector with $\Theta(n \cdot |\mathcal{D}| \cdot k)$ flops (floating point operations).

 where $A$ is the same as in Lemma~\ref{lemma:shapf_fourier_basis}.
 (Proof in Appendix~\appref{app:proofs:thm2}) \end{theorem}

-Theorem~\ref {thm:main} gives us a computationally efficient way to go from a Fourier representation of a function $h$ to SHAP values.
-The SHAP values from this equation are {\em exact}, i.e., as long as the Fourier representation is exact, the SHAP values are also precise values.
-This is in contrast to \textsc{KernelSHAP}, where the SHAP values are approximated using stochastic sampling and one needs to check for convergence to ensure the accuracy.
-The approximation in our method is constrained to computing the sparse Fourier representation, only in the black-box setting.
+Theorem~\ref{thm:main} provides a computationally efficient method for deriving SHAP values from a Fourier representation of a function $h$.
+The resulting SHAP values are {\em exact}, that is, if the Fourier representation is precise, then the SHAP values are also exact.
+This contrasts with \textsc{KernelSHAP}, which approximates SHAP values via stochastic sampling, requiring convergence checks to ensure accuracy.
+In our method, any approximation arises solely from estimating a sparse Fourier representation, and only in the black-box setting.

-Most importantly, the sum in Equation~\ref {eq:shapf_final} is {\em tractable}.
+More importantly, the sum in Equation~\ref {eq:shapf_final} is {\em tractable}.
 This is because we overcome the exponential sum involved in Equation~\ref{eqn:shap} by analytically computing the sum, with a combinatorial argument, for a single Fourier basis function.
-We show the number of flops that are required to compute SHAP values in Theorem~\ref{thm:main} to be asymptotically equal to $\Theta(n \cdot |\mathcal{D}| \cdot k)$.
+We show that the number of flops that are required to compute SHAP values in Theorem~\ref{thm:main} is asymptotically equal to $\Theta(n \cdot |\mathcal{D}| \cdot k)$.
 We note that the $|\mathcal{D}|$ and $k$ factors in the asymptotic computational complexity arise from the two summations present in Equation~\ref {eq:shapf_final}.
-Through this expression, we are able to ``linearize'' the computation of SHAP values to a summation over the Fourier coefficients and background dataset.
-This allows us to maximally utilize the parallelization on multiple cores and/or GPUs to speed up the computation significantly.
+Through this expression, we are able to ``linearize'' the computation of SHAP values to a summation over the Fourier coefficients and the background data set.
+This allows us to maximize parallelization on multiple cores and/or GPUs to speed up the computation significantly.
 Therefore, in the presence of multiple cores or a GPU, we can get a speedup equal to the level of parallelization, as each core or worker can compute one part of this summation.